 The 12th edition of the One-Day International World Cup begins on May 30, as the marquee tournament returns to where it all began back in 1975.
-In what will be the fifth World Cup held in England, 10 best teams in the game will take on each other in a round-robin format similar to the 1992 edition.
+In what will be the fifth World Cup held in England, the 10 best teams in the game will take on each other in a round-robin format similar to the 1992 edition.
 The top four will then play the semi-finals before the summit clash to decide the champions at the Home of Cricket, Lord’s, on 14 July.

 Australia have found form in recent times and will start their title defence as a confident unit while England and India, No 1 and 2 in the current rankings, start as favourites as well.